Khan/style-guides/style/python.md

 Use classes primarily as a container for data.
-You can use methods for functionality that is "core" to the purpose of a class -- one way to tell is if that method has a lot of callers, rather than just one or two -- or when needed for object-oriented programming, but try to keep them to a minimum.
+You can use methods for functionality that is "core" to the purpose of a class -- one way to tell is if that method has a lot of callers, rather than just one or two -- or when needed for method-name dispatch (e.g., having a bunch of different classes define their own `get_search_data()` so a function can call `node.get_search_data()` and get the right function for that node-type), but try to keep them to a minimum.
 Prefer top-level functions instead.

 > Rationale: in Python, the implementation of a class needs to be in a single file.
 If you have a class with many methods